 NIC has a diverse student population with students coming from over 50 countries.
 NIC is an ideal environment to make lifelong friends, establish international networks and experience the Australian culture.

-NIC students enjoy access to six computer laboratories located within the NIC building, including free usage of over 200 computers, internet connection, printing facilities and access to online study material.
+NIC students enjoy access to six computer laboratories located close to the NIC building, including free usage of over 200 computers, internet connection, printing facilities and access to online study material.
 Dedicated IT personnel are available to assist students.
 NIC students are also encouraged to make use of the wireless internet available on campus.

 Online technology at NIC

-NIC offers students the flexibility to design a timetable that suits their lifestyle and commitments.
 The NIC student portal is an online communication tool that allows students to choose their units, enrol, receive exam results, check exam dates and obtain other critical information.
 Students are also encouraged to participate in online student forums.